minstrel1149/exercise_book_ver2/HR_etc/README.md

 2. Relative Clauses 4, Relative Clauses 5
 3. -ing and -ed Phrases, Adjectives Ending in -ing and -ed
 4. Adjectives, Adjectives and Adverbs 1
+5. Adjectives and Adverbs 1, so and such